 After successfully completing your BSc Psychology with Counselling with Foundation Year degree, you’ll have acquired a range of specialised skills that will demonstrate your drive and commitment to developing your career as a counsellor.

 As well as graduating with the possibility of continuing on to further counselling related qualifications, such as psychotherapy or Improving Access to Psychological Therapies (IAPT), once accredited, this course will also give you eligibility to enrol on the British Psychological Society’s independent route to training as a counselling psychologist, or apply for a Doctorate in Counselling Psychology.

 Average Salary for Counselling Psychologist in the UK is £62,042 (sourced from Reed Salary Tracker on 20th November 2023)

 As well as roles in counselling, you’ll also graduate with skills that can be applied to a range of future career options including:

 This course is accredited by the British Psychological Society.

 The British Psychological Society (BPS) is the representative body for psychology and psychologists in the UK.
 The society is responsible for the development, promotion, and application of psychology for the public good.

-Arden’s BSc (Hons) Psychology with Counselling with Foundation Year is in the process of being accredited by the BPS.
-This means that students obtaining at least a lower second-class honours degree (2:2) will be eligible for the society’s Graduate Basis for Chartered Membership - the prerequisite requirement to go on to further training as a professional psychologist after graduation.
+Arden’s BSc (Hons) Psychology with Counselling with Foundation Year being accredited by the BPS means that students obtaining at least a lower second-class honours degree (2:2) will be eligible for the society’s Graduate Basis for Chartered Membership - the prerequisite requirement to go on to further training as a professional psychologist after graduation.